openresty/memc-nginx-module/README.markdown

 How it works
 ------------

-It implements the memcached TCP protocol all by itself, based upon the `upstream` mechansim.
+It implements the memcached TCP protocol all by itself, based upon the `upstream` mechanism.
 Everything involving I/O is non-blocking.

 The module itself does not keep TCP connections to the upstream memcached servers across requests, just like other upstream modules.
 For a working solution, see section [Keep-alive connections to memcached servers](http://wiki.nginx.org/HttpMemcModule#Keep-alive_connections_to_memcached_servers).